American Football Ireland: Structure

 The Youth American Football section consists of a single division of teams playing contact football that is altered into smaller scrimmages of between 7 and 9 players per side and additional rule adjustments intended to maximize player safety and development.
+As of 2026, the youth league consists of eight teams, with the overall champions being awarded the Setanta Bowl.

 The Flag Football section consists of a two-tier co-ed league system that incorporates promotion and relegation and a single-tier women's league.